-Stanley produces the appropriate pipes and bends used in conjunction with this cooker.
-Waterford Stanley Limited will accept no liability whatsoever ever in the event that alternative pipes and bends are used in the installation.
+Waterford Stanley Limited will accept no liability whatsoever for pipes and bends used in the installation other than those supplied with the appliance.
 A cast iron 90° bend with cleaning door is provided with the cooker.
 A vertical cast iron outlet pipe with cleaning door is also available.
 A flexible flue adaptor is supplied, this is to connect the cooker 150mm (6") bend or straight pipe to the 150mm (6") chimney liner.